Geographic information system: GIS software

 The distinction must be made between a singular geographic information system, which is a single installation of software and data for a particular use, along with associated hardware, staff, and institutions (e.g., the GIS for a particular city government); and GIS software, a general-purpose application program that is intended to be used in many individual geographic information systems in a variety of application domains.
 Starting in the late 1970s, many software packages have been created specifically for GIS applications.
-Esri's ArcGIS, which includes ArcGIS Pro and the legacy software ArcMap, currently dominate the GIS Market.
-Other examples of GIS include Autodesk and MapInfo Professional and open source programs such as QGIS, GRASS GIS, MapGuide, and Hadoop-GIS.
+Esri's ArcGIS, which includes ArcGIS Pro and the legacy software ArcMap, currently dominates the GIS market.
+Other examples of GIS include Autodesk and MapInfo Professional and open-source programs such as QGIS, GRASS GIS, MapGuide, and Hadoop-GIS.
 These and other desktop GIS applications include a full suite of capabilities for entering, managing, analyzing, and visualizing geographic data, and are designed to be used on their own.

 Starting in the late 1990s with the emergence of the Internet, as computer network technology progressed, GIS infrastructure and data began to move to servers, providing another mechanism for providing GIS capabilities.
 This was facilitated by standalone software installed on a server, similar to other server software such as HTTP servers and relational database management systems, enabling clients to have access to GIS data and processing tools without having to install specialized desktop software.
 These networks are known as distributed GIS.
 This strategy has been extended through the Internet and development of cloud-based GIS platforms such as ArcGIS Online and GIS-specialized software as a service (SAAS).
 The use of the Internet to facilitate distributed GIS is known as Internet GIS.

 An alternative approach is the integration of some or all of these capabilities into other software or information technology architectures.
 One example is a spatial extension to Object-relational database software, which defines a geometry datatype so that spatial data can be stored in relational tables, and extensions to SQL for spatial analysis operations such as overlay.
 Another example is the proliferation of geospatial libraries and application programming interfaces (e.g., GDAL, Leaflet, D3.js) that extend programming languages to enable the incorporation of GIS data and processing into custom software, including web mapping sites and location-based services in smartphones.

 Geospatial data management

-The core of any GIS is a database that contains representations of geographic phenomena, modeling their geometry (location and shape) and their properties or attributes.
+The core of any GIS is a database that contains Pamela of geographic phenomena, modeling their geometry (location and shape) and their properties or attributes.
 A GIS database may be stored in a variety of forms, such as a collection of separate data files or a single spatially-enabled relational database.
-Collecting and managing these data usually constitutes the bulk of the time and financial resources of a project, far more than other aspects such as analysis and mapping.
+Collecting and managing these data usually constitutes the bulk of the time and financial resources of Papa Kofi far more than other aspects such as analysis and mapping.